 Staff start/hire date will be used to determine the applicable FBI Quality Assurance Standards (QAS) version for education, experience, and training requirements as outlined below.
+The DNA Technical Leader is responsible for reviewing education prior to hire.
+Documentation of this review and approval will be maintained by the scientist's supervisor.

 - The DNA Technical Leader must have, at minimum, a Masters' degree in a biology, chemistry, or forensic science related area and successfully completed 12 semester or equivalent credit hours from a combination of undergraduate and graduate coursework covering the following subject areas: biochemistry, genetics, molecular biology, and statistics or population genetics, and a minimum of three years of experience as a forensic DNA analyst.
 Of the 12 semester hours (or equivalent), at least one graduate level course registering at least 3 semester (or equivalent) hours must be recorded.
 The DNA Technical Leader shall have previously completed or successfully complete the FBI-sponsored QAS auditor training within one year of appointment, and be currently or previously qualified in each technology utilized in the laboratory, or have documented training within one year of appointment. - The CODIS Manager shall have, at a minimum, the general requirements listed above and at least three years of experience as a forensic DNA analyst with documented mixture interpretation training.
 It is also desirable that the CODIS Manager have a working knowledge of computers, networks, and computer database management. - A DNA analyst (forensic scientist) shall have, at a minimum, the general requirements listed above.
-Analysts are subject to the forensic scientist class series requirements as outlined in the QOM. - A DNA supervisor (Supervising Forensic Scientist) must meet the CLD requirements for a Forensic Scientist 5 and have a minimum of two years of experience in forensic biology as a Forensic Scientist 3 or five years full-time paid technical experience in a forensic laboratory which includes two years performing analyses of physical evidence and testifying as an expert witness in courts of law. - A DNA Technical Lead must meet the CLD requirements for a Forensic Scientist 4 as outlined in the QOM, as well as requirements outlined above for a DNA analyst (if performing casework/CODIS analysis, and/or technical review). - The LDIS Administrator/alternate Administrator must meet the qualifications outlined above for a DNA analyst.
-In addition, the LDIS Administrator must have documented mixture interpretation training, have completed FBI-sponsored CODIS software training within six months of appointment, and have completed FBI QAS auditor training within one year of appointment.
+Analysts are subject to the forensic scientist class series requirements as outlined in the QOM. - A DNA supervisor (Supervising Forensic Scientist) must meet the CLD requirements for a Forensic Scientist 5 and have a minimum of two years of experience in forensic biology as a Forensic Scientist 3 or five years full-time paid technical experience in a forensic laboratory which includes two years performing analyses of physical evidence and testifying as an expert witness in courts of law. - A DNA Technical Lead must meet the CLD requirements for a Forensic Scientist 4 as outlined in the QOM, as well as requirements outlined above for a DNA analyst (if performing casework/CODIS analysis, and/or technical review).

-CLD DNA Quality Manual Page 8 of 34 Revision October 10, 2022 Approved by CLD Quality Manager All Printed Copies Are Uncontrolled Revision 35
+CLD DNA Quality Manual Page 8 of 33 Revision January 1, 2025 Approved by CLD Quality Manager All Printed Copies Are Uncontrolled Revision 36